aasantos/GPU_SV/README.md

 A given set of parameters is assumed, i.e., number of iterations, burnin iterations and initial values for the parameters.
-Any desired modification, at this stage must me done within the original code.
+Any desired modification, at this stage, must me done within the original code.

 Examples: